ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

 1. Running in a pipeline

-   Notice that one of your workflows just failed - lint_test.
+   Notice that one of your workflows `lint_test` just failed.
 The reason for this is that you've extracted the postgres variables, but haven't specified where these values should be taken from.
 When we run our application locally, we've been exposing the variable values through the shell.
 We need to do a similar thing for the pipeline.

    First of all, you'd need to provide a source of the vault password.